-If just 77 people donate one coffee per week to our PACT fund, we can provide the entire cost of a Pacific Island trainee’s education through the Masters programme.
-It’s that simple!
+If 77 people donate the cost of just one coffee per week to our PACT fund, we can provide the cost for one of the three years that a Pacific anaesthesia trainee will complete as part of the MMed Anaesthesia programme.

 Click above to sign up for our PACT fundraising drive, to give one or two coffees a week.
 This is a recurring automatic payment taken weekly from your account once set up.

 Where do the donations go?

 Your donation is received by the NZSA, who will set aside this money in a PACT-fund.
 The NZSA Global Health Committee will use this fund to support Pacific Island trainees in the 3-years Masters programme.

 Unfortunately as the NZSA is not recognised as an international charity, your donations will not be tax deductible as they will be spent outside of New Zealand.

 How long do I need to give for?

 We do not ask you to commit to any specific length of contribution and you are welcome to change your support at any time.
 Sustainable workforce planning in the Pacific is an ongoing issue, and we are looking forward to 2030 goals.

 Will I find out what happened to my donation?